-In airECONsim, players occupy the position of airlines managers competing against one another.
+In The Airline Game, players occupy the position of airlines managers competing against one another.
 In the Energy Game, players are power producers and have to manage their fleet, sell their energy on a wholesale market and organize their production.
 In the Carbon Game, players manage competing firms producing consumer goods and generating very high CO2 emissions (in the start) under different and evolving environmental policies.

 The IO game involves all these games and focuses on Industrial Organization and Microeconomics topics.